-The Computing Research Association (CRA) and the Computing Community Consortium (CCC), with strong support form the National Science Foundation (NSF), announced a new Computing Innovation Fellows (CIFellows) cohort for 2021.
-As before, this program seeks to aid recent and soon-to-be PhD computing graduates whose job search was hampered by the continued disruption COVID-19 has had on academic job hiring practices and the economy.
+In spring of 2021, the Computing Research Association (CRA) and the Computing Community Consortium (CCC), with strong support form the National Science Foundation (NSF), announced a new Computing Innovation Fellows (CIFellows) cohort for 2021.
+As before, this program aids recent and soon-to-be PhD computing graduates whose job search was hampered by the continued disruption COVID-19 has had on academic job hiring practices and the economy.